 I see 'Webhook registration failed' immediately after connecting

 Usually a transient Meta error.
-Wait 5 minutes, then click Retry webhook setup.
+Wait 5 minutes, then re-run Connect Meta Business.
 If it still fails, capture the error text and contact support.

-Can I test my webhook without messaging myself?
+How do I test my webhook without bothering a real contact?

-Can I test my webhook without messaging myself?
+How do I test my webhook without bothering a real contact?

 Does Xobito ever 'lose' events?